-Kansas City Chiefs wide receiver Tyreek Hill has made a living burning opposing NFL cornerbacks, utilizing his blazing fast speed in order to create separation from defenders and get in the end zone for touchdowns.
+Miami Dolphins wide receiver Tyreek Hill has made a living burning opposing NFL cornerbacks, utilizing his blazing-fast speed in order to create separation from defenders and get in the end zone for touchdowns.
+Now, he hopes to use that insane speed to help the Dolphins defeat the Buffalo Bills in the Wild Card round of the NFL playoffs after a solid regular season.

-Arguably the fastest player in the league and appropriately nicknamed “Cheetah,” Hill presents a matchup nightmare for virtually any member of a NFL secondary.
+Arguably the fastest player in the league (maybe NFL history) and appropriately nicknamed "Cheetah," Hill presents a matchup nightmare for virtually any member of an NFL secondary.
+Simply put, whether it's on a kickoff, a slant route, or a deep ball, every other NFL football player pales in comparison to Tyreek Hill's speed.

-In a game during the 2019 NFL season against the Minnesota Vikings, MVP quarterback Patrick Mahomes handed the ball to running back Damien Williams, who broke free for a 91-yard touchdown run.
-The play in and of itself was spectacular, but when reviewing the replay, you can clearly see Hill’s explosive pace as he escorts his running back past the pylons.
+In a game during the 2019 NFL season against the Minnesota Vikings, Hill's former Kansas City Chiefs teammate, MVP quarterback Patrick Mahomes, handed the ball to running back Damien Williams, who broke free for a 91-yard touchdown run.
+The play in and of itself was spectacular, but when reviewing the replay, you can clearly see Hill's explosive pace as he escorts his running back past the pylons.

 Next Gen Stats recorded that Hill's top speed on that play was 22.6 MPH, the fastest mark set in his career.